Electric Vehicle Accident Attorney Help

 Electric vehicles are unlike other cars, motorcycles, and trucks.
 They make little sound compared to other motor vehicles.
 People are walking, and bicyclists usually have time to get out of the way when a car puts them in danger.

 The electric car is minus the explosions that cause fuel engines to work.
 So they run quietly.
 Because of this quietude, the oncoming vehicle gives little or no warning to people on the street.
-A practiced car accident lawyer in Los Angeles knows whether walking or bicycling the car might not get noticed.
+In Los Angeles, a practiced car accident lawyer knows whether walking or bicycling the car might not get noticed.

 While this may relieve the noise and pollution, it creates a more dangerous situation for people not in motor vehicles.
 Most of all, blind people are at serious risk, as they rely on sound to detect cars in their area.